shiyihe-neko/reVISit_study/buckaroo/assets/notification.md

 **1. You CAN use outside resources for inspiration or clarification.**

-   *For example, using Google or LLMs for data cleaning suggestions.*
+   *For example, using Google or LLMs for data wrangling suggestions.*

 **2. Choose a quiet time when you can focus and finish in one sitting.**